Slovakia keeps hopes of advancing alive with win over France

 France, which lost to Denmark in a shootout on Saturday, has not won any of its five games.

+Radko Gudas also scored, with his slap shot from the center line surprising goaltender Marco de Filippo Roia in the second period.

+The Czechs are tied with unbeaten Russia and Switzerland atop Group B with 12 points, but they have played one more game.
+Italy has not scored in its five games and has allowed 38 goals.

-In Group B, Norway beat Austria 5-3 in Bratislava in a meeting of two teams looking for their first victory.
+Earlier in Group B, Norway beat Austria 5-3 in a meeting of two teams looking for their first victory.

-Finland plays Britain in Group A later Friday while the Czech Republic faces Italy in Group B.